Cyberpunk 2077 ultimate car guide: Car classes, horsepower, specs

 Cars play a massive part of the Cyberpunk 2077 story.
-They function as both as a method of transportation and a way of earning valuable in-game money and benefits, and the developers have done a fantastic job of ‘weaving’ them into the fabric of the game.
+They function both as a method of transportation, and a way of earning valuable in-game money and benefits.
+The developers have done a fantastic job of ‘weaving’ them into the fabric of the game.

 With so many different vehicles on offer, we’ve had a taste of some of the cars and classes to expect within the game.
 While this will not be an exhaustive list, it provides an early insight into the vehicles available for launch.

 Cyberpunk 2077 Car Classes

 In the behind-the-scenes Night City Wire YouTube series, players got their first look at some of the car classes in Cyberpunk 2077.
 Everything from the exteriors to the interiors is created in incredible detail.
 This leads to the game having some of the best open-world vehicle graphics ever seen.

 The appearance and performance of the vehicles in Cyberpunk will also vary between locations.
 For example, a car from the city will likely feature a full dashboard, whereas one from the Badlands may have no dashboard at all.

-According to the developers, each vehicle will offer a “unique driving experience” so vehicle choice may make-or-break a mission.
+According to the developers, each vehicle will offer a “unique driving experience,” and so vehicle choice may make-or-break a mission.
 Several different classes (levels) of cars have been revealed so far, which we’ve highlighted below.